21 Day No Junk Food Challenge (Rules & Why It’s Worthwhile)

 What Type of Results Can I Expect From The 21 Day No Junk Food Challenge?

 Many participants find that their energy levels increase by cutting out junk food and this motivates them to continue with their newfound healthy eating habits.
-In addition, some even get rid of their banana fat rolls after reducing junk food.
+In addition, some even learn some ways get rid of their banana fat rolls after reducing junk food.

 Therefore, the challenge demonstrates how even brief removal of junk food from the diet can benefit the body.